List of Futurama characters: Officer Smitty

-Officer Smith, better known as Smitty (voiced by Billy West) is a policeman partnered with URL in New New York.
+Officer Smith, better known as Smitty (voiced by Billy West) is a police officer partnered with URL in New New York.
 He is sometimes seen with a lightsaber-like nightstick.
 The two often use excessive force in non-violent circumstances.

 In "Bender Gets Made", he claimed that he became a cop because his father owned a restaurant, and frequent dine-and-dashers kept it from going regional.
 Smitty retires in "Law and Oracle" but returns a few episodes later in "Cold Warriors".
+In "A Tale of Two Santas", Smitty indicated that he was committing police impersonation after being fired from the New New York Police Department, saying that capturing Robot Santa (in fact, Bender who had taken on the role) would lead to a "juicy rehiring back onto the force [for him]".

 Officer URL

-Officer URL (pronounced Earl) (voiced by John DiMaggio) is a robot police officer paired with Smitty.
+Officer URL (pronounced Earl) (voiced by John DiMaggio in seasons 1-7, Kevin Michael Richardson in seasons 8-present) is a robot police officer paired with Smitty.
 The two often use excessive force in peaceful situations, and make use of various features built into URL, such as a siren, megaphone and violations printer.
-He also appears in the parody of Cops, called Cop Department.
-His catchphrase is "Aww, yeah."
+He also appears in the parody of Cops called Cop Department.
+His catchphrase is "Aww, yeah" and other occasional phrases that were previously heard in the 1970s blaxploitation films.
 In "Law and Oracle", URL becomes Fry's partner after he joins the police force.

 Petunia

 Petunia (voiced by Tress MacNeille) is an elderly woman who wears a revealing pink dress and uses a lot of make-up.
-She is a chain-smoker and a keen gambler.
+She is a chain-smoker and a gambler.
 In the episode "Put Your Head on My Shoulders", Bender sets her up on a Valentine's Day date with Fry after setting up a dating agency.
 She rejects Fry after learning he does not have a body and is merely a head attached to Amy.
 Petunia states she can do better than a slot-player when Fry reveals he controls only one arm.
 Petunia later joins the Feministas in Into the Wild Green Yonder.
 She has children and used to live in a house with wheels.